 Screen time for this study included watching TV; using cell phones, tablets, or other devices; and playing video games.

 The mothers were asked how much daily screen time their baby had at 1 year of age.
-Once the kids were 2 and 4 years old, the parents completed an “Ages & Stages Questionnaire” to assess their child’s development.
+Once the kids were 2 and 4 years old, the parents completed a questionnaire to assess their child’s development.
 This questionnaire looked at communication skills, such as the child’s ability to use phrases or identify pictures based on vocabulary words.

 What did the study find?

-This research showed that greater amounts of screen time were associated with a higher likelihood of developmental delays in communication.
+Greater amounts of screen time were linked with a higher likelihood of developmental delays in communication.
 Take a look at the numbers:

 With up to 2 hours of daily screen time use at age 1, children were 61% more likely to have communication delays at age 2